 - White, black

-- This fabric is sold by the meter and comes in one continuous length.
-Add the number of meters required into the Quantity box.
+This fabric is sold by the metre and comes in one continuous length.
+Add the number of metres required into the Quantity box.

 Please note that the maximum continuous length is 15 meters.